Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

    })
    ```

    `error` will be an instance of either [`ArcGISRequestError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISRequestError/) or [`ArcGISAuthError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISAuthError/). `ArcGISAuthError` includes a special `retry()` method that can accept a new session and retry the request.
-You can them implement your logic to refresh a session and retry the request as in this example:
+You can then implement your logic to refresh a session and retry the request as in this example:

    ```js
    getItem(webmapId, {